Ala-Eddine-BOUDEMIA/Lung-Cancer-Diagnosis/README.md

 # Lung Cancer Diagnosis

 __Diagnosis of histologic growth patterns of lung cancer in digital slides using deep learning.__
+__Classification of colon and lung cancer types in digital slides using deep learning.__
+__Classification of lung cancer types in digital slides using deep learning.__
 ![Solid visualization](/Images/Solid_visualization.png)

 # Table of contents